UNIVAC LARC

 The UNIVAC LARC, short for the Livermore Advanced Research Computer, is a mainframe computer designed to a requirement published by Edward Teller in order to run hydrodynamic simulations for nuclear weapon design.
 It was one of the earliest supercomputers.
+It used solid-state electronics.

-LARC supported multiprocessing with two CPUs (called Computers) and an input/output (I/O) Processor (called the Processor).
+The LARC architecture supported multiprocessing with two CPUs (called Computers) and an input/output (I/O) Processor (called the Processor).
 Two LARC machines were built, the first delivered to Livermore in June 1960, and the second to the Navy's David Taylor Model Basin.
-Both examples had only one Computer, so no multiprocessor LARCs were ever built.
+Both examples had only one CPU, so no multiprocessor LARCs were ever built.
+Livermore decommissioned their LARC in December 1968 and the Navy's LARC was turned off in April 1969.

 The LARC CPUs were able to perform addition in about 4 microseconds, corresponding to about 250 kIPS speed.
-This made it the fastest computer in the world until 1962 when the IBM 7030 took the title.
-The 7030 started as IBM's entry to the LARC contest, but Teller chose the simpler Univac over the more risky IBM design.
+This made it the fastest computer in the world until 1962 when the IBM 7030 Stretch took the title.
+The 7030 started as IBM's entry to the LARC contest, but Teller chose the simpler Univac over the riskier IBM design.

 Description

-The LARC was a decimal mainframe computer with 48 bits per word.
-It used bi-quinary coded decimal arithmetic with four bits per digit, allowing for 11-digit signed numbers.
-Instructions were 48 bits long, one per word.
-Every digit in the machine had one parity bit for error checking, meaning every word occupied 60 bits (48 bits for data with 12 bits for parity check).
+The LARC was a decimal mainframe computer with 60 bits per word.
+It used bi-quinary coded decimal arithmetic with five bits per digit (see below), allowing for 11-digit signed numbers.
+Instructions were 60 bits long, one per word.
 The basic configuration had 26 general-purpose registers, which could be expanded to 99.
 The general-purpose registers had an access time of one microsecond.